misiektoja/spotify_monitor/docs/configuration.md

 You can pass most settings as command-line options or save them in a configuration file for later runs.

 The easiest way to create this file is `spotify_monitor --setup`.
-The wizard checks the settings before saving.
-If you approve replacement of an existing file, it saves a timestamped owner-only backup first.
-Replacement builds a fresh configuration from defaults, so settings that are not shown by the wizard are reset unless you restore them from the backup.
 Friend Activity setup defaults to `spotify_monitor.conf` plus `.env`.
-The focused scrobble health wizard defaults to `spotify_monitor_scrobble_health.conf` plus `.env.scrobble_health` so both modes can be configured independently in the same directory.
+Scrobble health setup uses `spotify_monitor_scrobble_health.conf` plus `.env.scrobble_health` so both modes can be configured independently.

+Rerunning setup uses saved settings as defaults and asks before replacing the configuration.
+Declining an optional section turns it off, so review those choices before saving.
+Setup keeps a timestamped backup.
+See [Reloading secrets and backup contents](#reloading-secrets-and-backup-contents) before restoring older credentials.

 To edit every available setting yourself, generate a default configuration file: